-On your journey away from home, when you opted for a Machu Picchu vacation, your suitcase will become your faithful companion.
-And happens there is nothing worse than forgetting something important.
+On this journey away from home, when you opted for a Machu Picchu vacation, your suitcase will become your faithful companion.
+So, there is nothing worse than forgetting something important, isn’t it?

-Therefore, as you don’t wish any essential detail is missing, first, you must learn about the weather.
+In order to avoid this kind of situation, you should know about these basic points: First, you must learn about the weather.
 The best time to visit Machu Picchu is during the dry season (from April to October).
 In this season, it is hard to experience heavy rains.
 However, if you come in the rainy season, don’t worry, here you will find some advice.
 Second and easy, verify to have the following items list which will help you a lot:

 It is the main item because you will put inside everything necessary for your tour to Machu Picchu.

 For choosing the size of your backpack, the question of how to get to Machu Picchu answer this doubt.
 It means if you will do a trek, the smaller backpack is the better.
 Travel agencies provide their clients with a duffle bag to keep belongings.
 The belongings weight must be around 7 kilos.
 Porters usually are who carry all travellers’ belongings, out of the camping gear.
 Mostly, if you need a personal extra porter due to you might exceed weight, you can hire one for an extra cost.
 So, the point is you will need a daypack no larger than 25L to bring your Camelbak bottle with water, a hat, camera, hand sanitizer, raincoat, fleece, extra money for tips, artisan crafts or souvenirs, among others.
 Inside Machu Picchu, if your bag is bigger than 25L, you will be required to store it at the entrance gate.